 To grow broad skills, we must allow them to be enough.
 While an apocalyptic survivor doesn’t have time to become a master sewer, they do need to know enough to make their clothing serve its purpose.
 As my Dad says, “It might not look amazing, but it works.”
 In my days as a PE teacher, I quickly learned that novice students need their own set of instructions.
 Not every student is ready to perform a jump-serve in tennis.
 For some, raising the racquet to nudge the tennis ball into the correct spot opposite the net is a win.
 True Story!

 One great way to shorten the learning curve is to use the right resources.
 Our friends in the zombie wasteland will fare much better if they spend the time to locate proper weapons and map strategies for avoiding zombie herds.
 The same holds true for instructional design.
 Whether it’s technology, education, or strategy, the choice to invest in sound resources can save time (and sometimes money) and improve production quality.

 Third, Mind Your Physical and Mental Energy Reserve

-I have never actually lived through a zombie apocalypse (although 2020 has been a crazy year).
+Although 2020 has admittedly been a crazy year, I have never actually lived through a zombie apocalypse.
 That said, life is hard.
 I have learned to ask myself, “Does this get the job done?” and “How much of myself am I willing to invest here?”.
 We each have a finite amount of time and energy to get through an ever growing list of demands.
-Evaluating and prioritizing can really help in walking the line between ID rockstar and ID burnout.
+Taking the time to evaluate and prioritize can really help when we walk the line between ID rockstar and ID burnout.

-Somewhere between realizing that I did not have to be someone else’s version of great and finding that learning new things is a thrill all its own, I found the joy in embracing life as a T-shaped person.
+Somewhere between realizing that I didn’t have to be someone else’s version of great and finding out that learning new things is a thrill all its own, I found the joy in embracing life as a T-shaped person.
 In a way, it has been a breath of fresh air.